Chard2512/bad-apple-ascii/README.md

 - sudo apt install mpg123 (on Debian/Ubuntu)
 - sudo pacman -S mpg123 (on Arch based)

-Then build the program with:
+Then install the program with:

-- gcc src/badapple.c -o badapple
+- make install

-Run ./badapple and enjoy :D
+Run "badapple" on terminal and enjoy :D

 # Notes